Canada’s Working Holiday Visa Program for Australians

 If you would like to travel to Canada for a working holiday, you should begin the process as soon as possible.
 That’s because it could take up to a year and there is no guarantee you’ll be invited to apply.

-(That said, eligible Australians are usually accepted and it generally doesn’t take quite that long – but it’s good to plan ahead just in case.)
+That said, eligible Australians are usually accepted and it generally doesn’t take quite that long.
+The current average processing time is around 5 weeks.
+But it’s good to plan ahead just in case.

 When completing the application, you will need to provide a permanent or mailing address in your country of citizenship but don’t necessarily need be in that country at the time.